-- To understand the the need for DC and AC bridges. - To illustrate the calibration of various instruments. - To measure generalized constants in transmission lines - To learn about various measurement methods and fault detection. - To study the reactive power variation with various loads.
+- To Design understand the principle of DC and AC bridges. - To illustrate the calibration of various instruments. - To learn about various measurement methods and fault detection.

-- 1. Measurement of Inductance using a) Anderson's bridge b) Hay's bridge - 2.
-Measurement of Resistance using a) Kelvin's double bridge b) Wheatstone bridge - 3.
-Measurement of Capacitance using a) Schering bridge b) Desauty bridge - 4.
-Two Wattmeter Method of Power Measurement. - 5.
-Determination of B-H loop in a transformer core using CRO - 6.
-Calibration of ammeter, voltmeter and wattmeter using DC potentiometer - 7.
-Calibration of single-phase Energy meter - 8.
-Calibration of Three phase Energy meter - 9.
-Measurement of ABCD constants in a short transmission line - 10.
-Cable fault detection - 11.
-Measurement of Induction using three ammeter, three voltmeter method - 12.
-Reactive power measurement.
+- 1. Measurement of Inductance using

+- a) Anderson's bridge

+- b) Hay's bridge

+- 2. Measurement of Resistance using

+- a) Kelvin's double bridge

+- b) Wheatstone bridge

+- 3. Measurement of Capacitance using

+- a) Schering bridge

+- b) Desauty bridge

+- 4. Two Wattmeter Method of Power Measurement.

+- 5. Determination of B-H loop in a transformer core using CRO

+- 6. Calibration of ammeter, voltmeter and wattmeter using DC potentiometer

+- 7. Calibration of single-phase Energy meter

+- 8. Calibration of Three phase Energy meter

+- 9. Measurement of ABCD constants of a short transmission line

+- 10. Measurement of Inductance using three ammeter, three voltmeter method

+- 11. Reactive power measurement.

+- 12. Measurement of Earth resistance and study of cable faults.